The Top Literary Landmarks To Visit In Morocco

-Set on a clifftop overlooking the Bay of Tangier, Café Hafa opened its doors in 1921 and little has changed since.
-Beat writers, including Paul Bowles and William S. Burroughs who were living in Tangier as part of the Beat Generation, are said to have frequented this little café that serves only mint tea.
-The simple tables and chairs are packed in to welcome as many people as possible, who still flock to this popular café.
+Set on a clifftop overlooking the Bay of Tangier, Cafe Hafa opened its doors in 1921, and little has changed since.
+Writers such as Paul Bowles and William S. Burroughs who were living in Tangier as part of the Beat Generation are said to have frequented this little cafe that only serves mint tea.
+This popular place is packed with simple tables and chairs to welcome as many people as possible.

-Opening in 1927, the Gran Café de Paris in Tangier, overlooking the Place de France, has seen its fair share of literati come through its doors.
-Still wildly popular with locals and those passing through, not much has changed since this classic café first opened its doors nearly 90 years ago!
+Opening in 1927, the Gran Cafe de Paris in Tangier, overlooking the Place de France, has seen its fair share of literati come through its doors.
+Still wildly popular with locals and those passing through, not much has changed since this classic cafe first opened its doors over 90 years ago!

-The foundouks located in the Kaat Benahid area of the Marrakech medina provided the home to Julia and her two daughters in the film Hideous Kinky, based on Eleanor Freud’s autobiographical novel.
-The foundouks, known as caravanserai, housed traders who were traveling through Marrakech; they would sleep upstairs, leaving their camels downstairs.
-Today, when the doors are propped open, visitors can peak inside these centuries-old hotels and get a glimpse of the past.
+The foundouk located in the Kaat Benahid area of the Marrakech medina provided a home to Julia and her two daughters in the film Hideous Kinky, based on Eleanor Freud’s autobiographical novel.
+Foundouks, also known as caravanserai, housed traders who were travelling through Marrakech.
+The travellers would sleep upstairs and leave their camels downstairs.
+Today, when the doors are propped open, you can peek inside these old hotels and get a glimpse of the past.